-Well, one was actually a Marie Antoinette Let Us Eat Cake party but we invited Anna as my daughter loves all the princesses.
+Well, one was actually a Marie Antoinette Let Us Eat Cake party but we invited Anna as my daughter loves all the pretty princesses.

 Then I helped my friend with some of the decor at her daughter’s Elegant Frozen Birthday Party.